sergey-vun/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 # What is Microsoft Graph Data Connect?

-Microsoft Graph Data Connect (MGDC) replaces Graph’s transactional model with an intelligent way to access rich data at scale.
-The data might cover how workers communicate, collaborate, manage their time, and go about their workplace duties in your Microsoft 365 tenant.
+Microsoft Graph Data Connect (MGDC) augments Graph’s transactional model with an intelligent way to access rich data at scale.
+The data covers how workers communicate, collaborate, manage their time, and go about their workplace duties in your Microsoft 365 tenant.
 Ideal for big data and machine learning, MGDC allows you to develop applications for analytics, intelligence, and business process optimization by extending M365 data into Azure.
 By integrating in this way, you will be able to take advantage of Azure’s vast suite of compute, storage, and service catalog options while staying compliant with industry standards and keeping your data secure.

 ![mgdc-capabilities](images/mgdc-capabilities.png)